Tun Tun Min: Cyrus Washington trilogy

-Cyrus Washington had his introduction to Lethwei back in 2010 when he faced Saw Nga Man, who was the champion at the time, long before Tun Tun Min's name would even start to appear in newspapers.
-Because Cyrus was already an accomplished Muay Thai fighter it took 4 years before Tun Tun Min was eligible to fight him.
-The opportunity presented itself a few months before their first fight where Tun Tun Min had beaten Saw Nga Man for the open-weight title.
+Cyrus Washington had his introduction to Lethwei back in 2010 when he faced Saw Nga Man, who was the champion at the time.
+This was before Tun Tun Min's name would even start to appear in newspapers.
+Cyrus was an accomplished Muay Thai fighter and it took 4 years before Tun Tun Min was eligible to fight him.
+This happened a few months before their first fight where Tun Tun Min had beaten Saw Nga Man for the open-weight title.

 Their first meeting was on December 7, 2014 at the inaugural Air KBZ sponsored Aung Lan Championship, currently an event where winners in each weight-class receive a belt and a triangular champions flag.
 In a stunning upset Cyrus knocked out Tun Tun Min in round three in spectacular fashion.
 Even after using his time-out Tun Tun Min could no longer continue.
 Because the bout was considered an exhibition match the open-weight title was not at stake, nor would it be during any of their fights.

 The rematch took place 4 months later on April 11, 2015 at Thuwunna National Indoor Stadium in Yangon.
 Cyrus was once again able to knock out Tun Tun Min with a spinning technique.
 Unlike in their first fight Tun Tun Min was able to recover during his timeout and eventually knock Cyrus down in the 5th round prompting the corner to throw in the towel.
 Cyrus later explained that there was some confusion about the rules.
 He tried to call for a timeout, but according to the official rules you cannot use one in the last round.
 The confusion and miscommunication resulted in the towel being thrown.

 On December 20, 2015, Tun Tun Min faced Cyrus Washington at the second Air KBZ Aung Lan Championship, for their third and final fight.
 The fight ended quickly and Tun Tun Min struck Cyrus on the eye socket.
 After taking his timeout Cyrus made clear that he did not want to continue, and the match was stopped declaring Tun Tun Min the victor after just 71 seconds.
 After the fight many fans were displeased with how the fight concluded and threw bottles and other items into the ring.